Wood, 4 relievers help Giants 3-hit Marlins in 1-0 win

 The Giants retired the last 13 batters.

+Miami also lost center fielder Starling Marte, who tweaked his oblique batting with two out in the ninth.
+Jorge Alfaro replaced him and grounded out to end the game.

+“It is something Starling just felt,” Marlins manager Don Mattingly said.
+“One thing we didn’t want him to do is take another swing and do more damage, if there is any.”
-Pablo López (0-2) had a career-high nine strikeouts and allowed only an unearned run in six innings.

-The Giants had a runner at first in the third when first baseman Jesús Aguilar failed to glove a two-out grounder for an error, and Alex Dickerson followed with an RBI single.
+Pablo López (0-2) totaled a career-high nine strikeouts in six innings but allowed the unearned run.
+The Giants had a runner at first when Aguilar failed to glove a two-out grounder at first base for an error, and Alex Dickerson followed with an RBI single.

-The Marlins totaled only four baserunners and lost two of them.
+Miami totaled only four baserunners and lost two of them.
 Miguel Rojas was picked off second base in the first inning, and Jazz Chisholm Jr. was out trying to stretch a hit into a double in the fifth.

+“It was one of those days that they seemed to be better than us,” Mattingly said.
+“We took a couple of opportunities away.”

 WEB GEM